Benefits to landowners

 Tax implications:

-The UK government recently completed a consultation on the taxation of environmental land management and ecosystem service markets.
+The UK government recently ran a consultation on the taxation of environmental land management and ecosystem service markets.
 You can read the outcome on the gov.uk website.

 You should always seek professional independent advice on your specific circumstances before making any long-term investment decisions.